zengm-games/json-web-streams/README.md

 - could add back index?
 - index.ts exports?

+make "readableStream emits" examples actually include the readable stream code. it's not much right?

+- some way to validate and run this code?

 ## Future

 JSONStringifyStream - Whenever I've had to do this in the past, it winds up being some messy ad hoc thing, but also it's a lot easier to write than messy ad hoc parsing code.
 So this is less valuable than JSONParseStream, and I'm less sure what the API should be.